-In addition OMS3240 is open to support CWDM 2.5Gb/s applications by integrating the 4xOTM-1r.1 unit (supporting OTU1 term and ODU1/VC-4 switching) or the SDH Multirate card.
+In addition OMS3250 is open to support CWDM 2.5Gb/s applications by integrating the 4xOTM-1r.1 unit (supporting OTU1 term and ODU1/VC-4 switching) or the SDH Multirate card.
 As these cards are provided with hot-pluggable optical transceivers, they can be equipped with SFP modules operating on different lambdas.
 2.5Gb/s DWDM applications will also be possible using the same units when suitable SFPs become available.

 The basic CWDM application consists of 4 or 8 unidirectional channels with wavelengths ranging from 1471nm to 1611nm with 20nm spacing according to ITU-T Recommendation G.694.2.
-In order to provide a single subrack CWDM solution, the associated mux and demux filters can be housed in LTU slots within the OMS3240 subrack.
-Alternatively, they can be housed in an external all-passive filter subrack.
-The 8 channel CWDM filter is also available with an expansion port in order to provide channel upgrade with no traffic interruption, allowing more wavelengths to be accommodated, up to 16 in total, depending on the fibre type and link characteristics.
-Both Short Haul and Long Haul CWDM interfaces are available, covering the applications defined in Recommendation G.695.
-A span loss of typically 22dB (or 21dB) can be achieved for an unamplified single span point to point 4 (or 8) channel Long Haul configuration over standard G.652 fibre.
+The associated mux and demux filters are housed in external all-passive filter trays.
+The 8 channel CWDM filter is also available with an expansion port in order to provide channel upgrade with no traffic interruption, allowing more channels to be accommodated, up to 16 in total, depending on the fibre type and link characteristics.
+Both Short Haul and Long Haul CWDM modules are available, providing the applications defined in Recommendation G.695.
+A span loss of typically 22dB (or 21dB) can be achieved for an unamplified single span point to point 4 (or 8) channel configuration over standard G.652 fibre.

-The performance of the OMS3240 Optical Line Interfaces can be improved by the FEC function.
-The FEC is particularly useful for long-distance systems that suffer from noise accumulation, optical non-linear effects and/or polarisation effects.
-In Band FEC code operates within the SDH line rates and improves the BER performance.
+The performance of the OMS3250 Optical Line Interfaces can be improved by the FEC function.
+The FEC would be particularly useful for long-distance systems that suffer from noise accumulation, optical non-linear effects and/or polarisation effects.
+In Band FEC code is desired to operate within SDH line rates and improves the BER performance.
 The FEC function can dynamically provide an evaluation of the system margins relatively to the required level of performance.
 If maintenance of the line appears to be necessary, it can then be planned before any effective degradation of the transmission.